The Willowtown Association is governed by a 13-member Board of Directors, elected each Annual Meeting to serve during the next calendar year.

 Frank is an attorney at the Manhattan law firm of Dorsey and Whitney.
 He chairs the association’s nominating committee.
 Born in Manhattan, he has lived in Willowtown since 1970.

-Hillary lives on Columbia Place, has a plot in the Willowtown garden and works as a senior project manager and landscape architect in Brooklyn.
-She moved to Willowtown two years ago with her companion of 12 years after living in Vermont and then attending graduate school at the Harvard Graduate School of Design.
+Hillary lives in Willowtown, manages and gardens in the Willowtown Garden, and works as a landscape architect in Brooklyn.
+She moved to Willowtown with her husband after living in Vermont and attending graduate school at the Harvard Graduate School of Design.
 Her background is in design, ecology, and filmmaking.
-“Willowtown is a dream, I love its character and history wholeheartedly and am eager to become more involved in the community.”
+“Willowtown is a dream, I love its charming character and rich history wholeheartedly.”

 Jean Campbell: Jean has been a resident of Willowtown on Columbia Place, in the Riverside Apartments for more than 4 decades.
 She is past chairperson of the Riverside Tenants Association and continues to support its efforts to keep its courtyard safe from a parking garage.
 She went to graduate school at the New School and taught philosophy at three universities for 20 years.
 More recently she works at a large international law firm, teaches translation studies at NYU and writes articles in philosophy.
 She really appreciates all the good things the Willowtown Association has done for this community and is happy to help them continue this effort.